a-cordier/express-mongoose/README.md

 ## Description

-This excerpt from a nascent project can be used as a nice bootstrap for developping resfulls service serving mongodb collections
+This excerpt from a nascent project could be used as a bootstrap for developping restfull services serving mongodb collections

 In this basic example we serve documents called "votes" which are bound to a mongoose schema